-Specific instructions for using the online system are available on the website at: www.ctyankee.org/scoutsbsacamp
+Specific instructions for using the online system are available on the website at: sequassen.org

 YOUR UNIT'S CAMP PATCHES

 The Camp Sequassen summer camp patch comes in three distinct versions - Bronze, Silver and Gold.
 The color of the patch provided to the Troop will be determined by the percentage of the Troop's Scouts (BSA unit youth registrations as of June 30) attending summer camp at Camp Sequassen.